aerobounce/Sublime-Pretty-Lua/README.md

 ## Install

-> Package Control: Currently waiting for PR to be merge
+> Package Control: Currently waiting for PR to be merged

 #### Manual Install